Pairing Good Lobster with the Best Wine

 • Rich, Oaky Chardonnay: Sometimes, if a wine is too rich, it can overpower the sweet taste of the lobster.

-• Roero Arneis: Sometimes wines that have a lemony flavor can clash with the lemon the lobster with.
+• Roero Arneis: Sometimes, wines that have a lemony flavor can clash with the lemony flavor of the lobster.

 Lobster is very much a white wine pairing – it will not go nearly as well with red wine.
-The saltiness in the lobster tends to draw out the bitterness of the red, while the tannin in the wine will bring out the salty iodine notes in the lobster.
+The saltiness in the lobster tends to draw out the bitterness of the red, while the tannin in the wine brings out the lobster’s salty iodine notes.

 Pairing Seafood and Wine

-Lobster and wine is a real treat, but there are plenty more fish in the sea…
+Lobster and wine are a real treat, but there are plenty more fish in the sea…

-Every seafood dish deserves a wine pairing that truly emphasizes the meal’s flavor.
+Every seafood dish deserves a wine pairing that truly highlights the dish’s flavors.
 So we’ve put together a small guide to help you pick the perfect wine, no matter what kind of seafood you’re eating:

 Fried Seafood

-Fried seafood like tempura prawns and beer-battered fish go perfectly with sparkling wine!
+Fried seafood, like tempura prawns and beer-battered fish, goes perfectly with sparkling wine!
 There’s always room for Bubbly with this dish.
-A Toso Brut from Argentina or a Cava from Spain make great additions to a meal like this, as they will cut through the fattiness and leave you with a lingering, light apple and lemon mouth-feel.
+A Toso Brut from Argentina or a Cava from Spain makes a great addition to a meal like this, as it cuts through the fattiness and leaves you with a lingering, light apple-and-lemon mouthfeel.

 Spicy Seafood

-When it comes to spicy seafood, try to lean more toward slightly sweeter white wines, such as Marsanne, Roussanne, Riesling, Muscat or Gewürztraminer.
+When it comes to spicy seafood, try leaning toward slightly sweeter white wines, such as Marsanne, Roussanne, Riesling, Muscat, or Gewürztraminer.

 Spicy food is hard to pair well with red wine, as the tannins and spice can overwhelm your palate.
-If you truly want to pair your spicy seafood with a red wine, opt for a lighter-bodied wine like Pinot Noir, Gamay, Cinsault or a lighter style of Zinfandel.
-These wines are flavorful without being too high in tannin or alcohol content.
+If you truly want to pair your spicy seafood with a red wine, opt for a lighter-bodied wine like Pinot Noir, Gamay, Cinsault, or a lighter style of Zinfandel.
+These wines are flavorful without being overly high in tannins or alcohol.

 Scallops

-If you’ve ever seen an episode of Hell’s Kitchen, you’ll know that scallops are a popular seafood dish to prepare, and can be a real show-stopper.
+If you’ve ever seen an episode of Hell’s Kitchen, you’ll know that scallops are a popular seafood dish to prepare and can be a real show-stopper.
 They deserve a wine to really complement the dish.
-The acidity of a minerally Loire Sauvignon Blanc is a great contrast to the softness of the scallop.
+The acidity of a mineral Loire Sauvignon Blanc is a great contrast to the softness of the scallop.
 Learn how to select the best scallops for the best wine.

-Scallops, shellfish, and Lobster also go fantastically with the Albariño and Verdelho wines made in Spain and Portugal (and more and more often in California).
+Scallops, shellfish, and Lobster also pair fantastically with the Albariño and Verdelho wines made in Spain and Portugal (and increasingly in California).

 Tuna

 Try pairing a tuna steak with something light and fruity.
-Tuna can stand up to some quite robust flavors, so this is where a bottle of rosé or a light Pinot Noir would work perfectly.
+Tuna can stand up to quite robust flavors, so a bottle of rosé or a light Pinot Noir would work perfectly.

 Shrimp